The Japanese art in Lithuania

 (jewelry inspired by Japanese architecture; "Statyba ir architektūra" archive)

 Since 1998 she organized several personal exhibitions of graphic works, prints, drawings, sketches, and ink mascara in Vilnius, Kaunas, Zarasai.
 2009-2014 participated in the exhibitions of Dalia Dokšaitė's calligraphy and ink painting studio “The Road of Ink” (Lit.
 “Tušo kelias”).
-She loved sumie painting with Japanese dry ink on thin calligraphic paper.
-According to the author, this technique is both an acquaintance and a game, and any attempt to understand a different artistic language professionally.
+She loved sumi-e painting with Japanese dry ink on thin calligraphic paper.
+According to the author, this technique is both an exploration and an adventure as well an attempt to understand a different artistic language professionally.
 It is capricious but delicate, sensitive and generous, requiring concentration and patience.
-Looking at it is like an easy task and a clear task, but the first sensations are deceptive: the brush ignores the hand, the paper like an absorbent.
+Looking at it is like an easy task and a clear task, but the first sensations are deceptive: the brush ignores the hand while the paper absorbs the ink in unexpected way.

 Other forms of Japanese art in Lithuania